Mastering Marathon Training: From Low‑Volume Plans to Polarized 80/20 Strategies

 Published on 13 August 2025

-It was 6 am on a mist‑shrouded London road, the city still half‑asleep as I laced up for the first 12‑mile long run of my new marathon plan.
-The air smelled of wet stone and early‑morning coffee from the shop at the corner, and as I set off, my mind kept replaying the last marathon’s final kilometres – the way my legs had turned to lead, the sudden drop in pace, the feeling that the finish line was slipping away.
-I wondered: What if I could train smarter, not harder?
+It was 6 am on a London street wrapped in mist, the city barely stirring as I tied my shoes for the first 12-mile long run of my new marathon plan.
+The road smelled of wet pavement and early coffee from the café corner, and my mind kept drifting back to my last marathon, those final kilometres when everything got heavier, when my pace dropped off, when the finish seemed to stretch further away.
+I wondered if there was a better way to prepare.

-• 80 % low‑intensity: Easy runs, long runs at a comfortable conversational pace.
-This builds aerobic capacity, improves mitochondrial density, and teaches the body to burn fat efficiently.
+• 80% low-intensity: Easy runs, long runs at a conversational pace.
+These sessions expand aerobic capacity, build mitochondrial density, and teach your body to burn fat as fuel.

-• 20 % high‑intensity: Intervals, tempo runs, or hill repeats that push your lactate threshold and VO₂ max.
-These sessions improve running economy and speed.
+• 20% high-intensity: Intervals, tempo runs, hill repeats, the work that raises your lactate threshold and VO₂ max, improving speed and running economy.

 Why it works for marathoners